MPhoenix22/MorphApp/README.md

 # MorphApp
-App capable of turning people to creatures
+App capable of turning people to other creatures